joshtemple/lkml/docs/source/simple.rst

 Simple LookML generation
 ------------------------
-It's also possible to generate LookML strings from Python objects using ``lkml.dump``:
+It's also possible to generate LookML strings from Python objects using :py:func:`lkml.dump`:

 .. doctest::